 When Facebook started emphasizing paid over organic advertising for Facebook business pages, some businesses created Facebook Groups instead.
 In 2018, Facebook introduced new features for Groups including being able to update them with Stories, hosting live videos and creating social learning units.

-Businesses can now utilize Groups when it comes to interacting with their audiences without having to worry about the Facebook algorithm burying their posts.
+Businesses and Facebook ad agencies can now utilize Groups when it comes to interacting with their audiences without having to worry about the Facebook algorithm burying their posts.
 On Instagram, some influencers have created private accounts in a response to the Instagram algorithm as well, and have seen positive results.
 Private groups can actually be more profitable and provide better feedback to businesses than public pages.

 8. The Death of Fake Followers